vetty88/Professional-Portfolio/client/README.md

 3. Move into the build directory by running `cd build`.

-4. Run `now --name your-project-name` from within the build directory.
+4. Run `now --name your-Project-name` from within the build directory.
 You will see a **now.sh** URL in your output like this:

     ```
-    > Ready! https://your-project-name-tpspyhtdtk.now.sh (copied to clipboard)
+    > Ready! https://your-Project-name-tpspyhtdtk.now.sh (copied to clipboard)
     ```

     Paste that URL into your browser when the build is complete, and you will see your deployed app.